Staying on Track for Retirement in Your 60s

-- Consider enrolling in the Personal Pension if you haven’t already.
+- Consider purchasing a longevity annuity if you haven’t already.
 For every dollar you contribute, you will receive a certain amount of income every month starting when you retire.
 By converting a portion of your savings into income, you’ve ensured a minimum quality of life in retirement and also made it easier to measure your spending abilities.

 - Make the big home repairs now.
 Remember, your home can be an asset during your retirement if you choose to sell.
 Replace the water heater, fix the roof, or even buy yourself a new car right now.
 The point is, make these big expenditures now while you’re still earning money.